 The 2010 NRC report Preparing Teachers: Building Evidence for Sound Policy indicates that there is a consensus on the knowledge and skills that STEM teachers need, but more research is needed to reach a general agreement on what constitutes effective STEM teacher preparation, particularly as related to preparing STEM teachers who are effective in high-need schools.

-In response, Advancing Research & Innovation in the STEM Education of Preservice Teachers in High-Need School Districts (ARISE) will foster:
+In response, Advancing Research & Innovation in the STEM Education of Preservice Teachers in High-Need School Districts (ARISE) is fostering:

-ARISE will provide resources, tools, and a community for:
+ARISE is providing resources, tools, and a community for:

 - Current and prospective researchers who seek to expand the research base on STEM teacher preparation, especially as related to high-need schools